igalwini/igalwini/README.md

 ### Hi there 👋

-Hi, I'm Igal, a Jr Developer from Montevideo, Uruguay.
+Hi, I'm Igal, a Software Developer from Montevideo, Uruguay.
 Looking forward to work as a software developer.
 I have great interpersonal skills and a constantly growing enthusiasm for software development.

 Technologies ⚡:
 - JavaScript
 - HTML5
 - CSS
 - Java
+- C#
+- Git
-- C++
+- SQL

 Personal stuffs 🤔:
 - I'm a leader on a jewish youth movement 👯